National Register of Historic Places in Storey County

 Virginia City, on the Comstock Lode, was the first silver rush town; it was also the first area in the West where the methods of large-scale industrial and corporate enterprise were intensely applied and developed.
 As the experimental laboratory for these techniques, which were introduced with such success between 1860 and 1864, Virginia City thus became the prototype of the subsequent important mining towns that appeared on the mining frontier in Colorado, Idaho, Montana and eastern Nevada.

-The influence of the Comstock Lode, 1860-1880, was enormous.
-Wealth was poured into San Francisco, establishing that city as the Queen City of the Pacific Coast.
+The influence of the Comstock Lode between 1860 and 1880 was enormous.
+Wealth poured into San Francisco, establishing that city as the Queen City of the Pacific Coast.
 Unlike the California gold rush, which distributed the money widely, a small number of individuals accumulated immense fortunes from the Comstock Mines.

 Source: Adapted from the NRHP nomination submitted in 1992.